agpavlik/REST-Notes/README.md

 Axios is an open-source library for making HTTP requests to servers.
 It is a promise-based approach.
 It supports all modern browsers and is used in real-time applications.
 It is easy to install using the npm package manager.
 With Axios, we can easily send asynchronous HTTP requests to REST APIs and perform create, read, update and delete operations.
 Unlike the Fetch API method, no option is required to declare the method.
 We simply attach the method to the instance and query it.

+Features that make Axios more popular than Fetch:

+- Axios transforms JSON data automatically.
+- It allows cancelling requests and request timeout.
+- It can intercept HTTP requests.
+- It has built-in XSRF protection.
+- It also supports older browsers.
+- It has a very clean and precise syntax.

 Documentation - [Axios](https://axios-http.com/docs/intro)

 ```javascript